SidharthArya/SidharthArya/AWESOME-STARS.md

 ## PHP

 - [netz98/n98-magerun](https://github.com/netz98/n98-magerun) - The swiss army knife for Magento developers, sysadmins and devops.
 The tool provides a huge set of well tested command line commands which save hours of work time.
 All commands are extendable by a mod
-- [magento/magento2](https://github.com/magento/magento2) - All Submissions you make to Magento Inc. ("Magento") through GitHub are subject to the following terms and conditions: (1) You grant Magento a perpetual, worldwide, non-exclusive, no charge, royalty f
+- [magento/magento2](https://github.com/magento/magento2) - Prior to making any Submission(s), you must sign an Adobe Contributor License Agreement, available here at: https://opensource.adobe.com/cla.html.
+All Submissions you make to Adobe Inc. and its affili
 - [openemr/openemr](https://github.com/openemr/openemr) - The most popular open source electronic health records and medical practice management solution.
 - [symfony/symfony](https://github.com/symfony/symfony) - The Symfony PHP framework
 - [DenverCoder1/github-readme-streak-stats](https://github.com/DenverCoder1/github-readme-streak-stats) - 🔥 Stay motivated and show off your contribution streak! 🌟 Display your total contributions, current streak, and longest streak on your GitHub profile README